 What are the school hours?
 Students will be in school from 8:15am–3:00pm every day except for Wednesday.
 On Wednesday afternoons we will dismiss two hours early, at 1pm, to allow teachers to plan together and participate in professional development.
 We are committed to providing care during that time for all students, if they need it. (see “Before and After Care” section, below)

 How does drop-off and pick-up work?
 Student arrival happens between 8:00am and 8:30am.
-Kindergarten drop off uses our lower parking lot (accessible from Towanda Avenue to the south via Keyworth) and Kindergarteners enter the side door that is marked.
-All other student enter through our rear doors.
-Families arriving by car should access Towanda Avenue to the north of school via Grantley Avenue.
+Students should enter through the rear doors of the building.
+Families dropping by car should access Towanda Avenue to the north of school via Grantley Avenue.
 Accessing at this point helps us prevent difficult back-up into our neighboring side streets.
 Families may park in a legal parking spot and walk their child in, or may pull up to the rear door to be greeted by an adult who will ensure that their student enters the building safely.
-Arrivals after 8:30am must enter through the front doors to receive a late pass.
+Parents may also use our lower parking lot which is accessible from Towanda Avenue to the south via Keyworth Ave.
+Arrivals after 8:30am must enter through the rear doors to receive a late pass until 9am.

 How do we know if school is closed/closing/late due to inclement weather?
 We follow Baltimore City Schools.
 Please check TV and radio before heading out.